Riddlerrr/lazymcp/README.md

 # LazyMCP - An MCP server that can really help

-A general-purpose MCP (Model Context Protocol) server written in Go that provides calculator, IP lookup, and weather functionality with real-time data access.
+A general-purpose MCP (Model Context Protocol) server written in Go that provides calculator, IP lookup, weather, and weather forecast functionality with real-time data access.

 ## Installation